Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Day 1: Follow the one-day itinerary above.

-Day 2 Morning: Nashville Zoo at Grassmere.
+Day 2 Morning (9:00 AM): Nashville Zoo at Grassmere.
 Arrive at opening to beat crowds at the Jungle Gym and kangaroo walkthrough.

-Day 2 Afternoon: Drive to 12South for the mural walk, coffee at Frothy Monkey, and a browse through the neighborhood shops.
+Day 2 Afternoon (1:30 PM): Drive to 12South for the mural walk, coffee at Frothy Monkey, and a browse through the neighborhood shops.

-Day 2 Evening: Dinner at The Pharmacy Burger Parlor and Beer Garden in East Nashville.
-The outdoor patio is great for families, the burgers are exceptional, and teens and adults are equally happy with the menu.
+Day 2 Evening (6:00 PM): Dinner at The Pharmacy Burger Parlor and Beer Garden in East Nashville.
+The outdoor patio is great for families and the burgers are exceptional.
+Walk-in works on weeknights; weekends benefit from a reservation.

 Three Days in Nashville With Kids